WAM2layers/WAM2layers/docs/develop.md

 You can install your local copy of the code by following the steps for the [source installation](./userguide/installation.md).

-The `--editable` flag means that any changes you make to the code will be "effective immediately".
-When you run the model again, the updated code is used.
-By adding `[dev]` or `[complete]`, some additional dependencies are installed that are convenient for developing.
-These packages help with linting (checking your code against syntax/style guides), automatic formatting, building documentation, running tests, and publising the package on PyPI.

 ### Create a new branch

 It is good practice to create a new "branch" for each feature you are adding.